nextcloud/desktop/doc/navigating.rst

 Click **Settings** in the right-click menu to see a summary of your ownCloud account settings, or left-click your systray icon.
-This shows which ownCloud account you are connected to (or accounts, if you have more than one) your quota status, and a window for managing your synchronization settings.
+This shows which ownCloud account you are connected to, (or accounts, if you have more than one) your quota status, and a window for managing your synchronization settings.

 .. image:: images/client6.png